 Flat Seams

 A quick note here, but always make sure that your long underwear has flat seams.
 Since the fabrics sit right next to the skin, a seam that isn't flat will cause discomfort and chafing over time.
-Typically super cheap base layers that you might find at your local department stores will not have flat seam technology.
-That said, make sure your base layer integrates this.
-Every piece in this review has flat seams that are comfortable and cozy next to the skin.
+Typically, the super cheap base layers that you might find at your local department stores will not have flat seam technology.
+Almost every pair of long johns in this review features flat seams that are comfortable and cozy next to the skin, in addition to increasing overall durability.

 Calves and Cuffs